hamzaelouiaazzani/vehicle_counting_CV/README.md

 ## 1.2.
 Jupyter Notebooks

+Note: In case you want to use the Geoforce GPU in your computer to accelerate to speed up processing, kindly install CUDA in your computer
 Follow these steps to set up and run the application in Jupyter Notebooks.

 ### Step 1: Create Virtual Environment (Bash/Anaconda Prompt)